Lorentz ether theory: Principles and conventions

-Constancy of light
+Constancy of the speed of light

 Already in his philosophical writing on time measurements (1898), Poincaré wrote that astronomers like Ole Rømer, in determining the speed of light, simply assume that light has a constant speed, and that this speed is the same in all directions.
 Without this postulate it would not be possible to infer the speed of light from astronomical observations, as Rømer did based on observations of the moons of Jupiter.
 Poincaré went on to note that Rømer also had to assume that Jupiter's moons obey Newton's laws, including the law of gravitation, whereas it would be possible to reconcile a different speed of light with the same observations if we assumed some different (probably more complicated) laws of motion.
 According to Poincaré, this illustrates that we adopt for the speed of light a value that makes the laws of mechanics as simple as possible.
 (This is an example of Poincaré's conventionalist philosophy.)
 Poincaré also noted that the propagation speed of light can be (and in practice often is) used to define simultaneity between spatially separate events.
 However, in that paper he did not go on to discuss the consequences of applying these "conventions" to multiple relatively moving systems of reference.
 This next step was done by Poincaré in 1900, when he recognized that synchronization by light signals in earth's reference frame leads to Lorentz's local time.
 (See the section on "local time" above).
 And in 1904 Poincaré wrote: